EP4/ep4-mu-loader/README.md

 * Added support for using the ``WPMU_PLUGIN_AUTOLOAD_EXCLUDE`` constant.
 * Fixed an issue that was preventing plugins from being excluded in specific cases.
 Previously, using ``array( 'wp', 'seo' )`` would have only worked if the plugin path started with those keywords, but not if the string was found in the plugin path.
-* Added composer.json file so the plugin can be included using composer.
+* Added the composer.json file so the plugin can be included using composer.

 ### 1.0 - 2019-01-22 ###